-The inclusion of the proposed transmission project must yield a regional benefit to cost ratio of at least 1.25 and must not adversely impact reliability.
+The inclusion of the proposed transmission project must yield a regional benefit to cost ratio equal to or greater than 1.25 and must not have an unmitigated adverse impact on reliability.
+NOTE: If more than one regional transmission project meets the benefit to cost ratio, both projects may be considered for selection, regardless of whether one has a lower cost than the other.
 No individual Transmission Provider shall incur increased, unmitigated transmission costs as a result of the proposed project.